alanmitchell/mini-monitor/docs/source/hardware.rst

 electromagnetic field, and detects when the device turns On and Off.
 For more information on the 1-Wire Bus System, see this `Wikipedia Article <https://en.wikipedia.org/wiki/1-Wire>`_.
-To communicate with the 1-wire sensor network, a USB-to-1-wire converter or "Master" is required.
+To communicate with the 1-Wire sensor network, a USB-to-1-Wire converter or "Master" is required.
 Three different types were tried, and the most suitable and reliable for this application was a converter based on the `HA7S - ASCII TTL 1-Wire Host Adapter
 SIP <http://www.embeddeddatasystems.com/HA7S--ASCII-TTL-1-Wire-Host-Adapter-SIP_p_23.html>`_.
-The schematic and assembly of this converter is :ref:`documented on this page <one-wire-master-interface-circuit>`.
+The schematic and assembly of this converter is :ref:`documented on this page <1-wire-master-interface-circuit>`.

-If the sensor network includes any Analysis North 1-wire motor sensors, a power supply, part PS2, must be connected to the CV3 USB-to-1-wire converter.
-This power supply supplies power to the 1-wire sensor network; the DS18B20 temperature sensors do not need the power supply, but the Motor Sensors do.
+If the sensor network includes any Analysis North 1-Wire motor sensors, a power supply, part PS2, must be connected to the CV3 USB-to-1-Wire converter.
+This power supply supplies power to the 1-Wire sensor network; the DS18B20 temperature sensors do not need the power supply, but the Motor Sensors do.
 Note, for noise isolation, this power supply **must** be separate from the supply used by the Raspberry Pi and